-Speech and language lessons start in the uterus, where your developing baby hears and responds to familiar voices.
-Indeed, soon after birth, your baby prefers and responds more to the mother's voice than to any other.
-Also, your newborn can recognize whether sounds are part of his or her native language.
+Speech and language lessons start in the uterus.
+Your developing baby hears and responds to familiar voices.
+Soon after birth, your baby prefers and responds more to the mother's voice than to any other.
+And your newborn can recognize whether sounds are part of his or her native language.

-Your newborn continues to learn language by listening to the basic and distinct sounds (phonemes), such as the "tr" and "cl" sounds in the English language.
-Your baby remembers sounds and continually learns more nuances of language, which are later expressed when he or she begins to talk.
+Your newborn learns language by listening to the basic and distinct sounds (phonemes), such as the "tr" and "cl" sounds in the English language.
+Your baby remembers sounds and continually learns more nuances of language.
+These are later expressed when he or she starts to talk.

 Babies learn language skills through frequent interaction, such as reading and being talked to.
-Newborns respond to "baby talk," which is a higher-pitched, slower speech with emphasis placed on alternating words.
-Most parents instinctively speak this way to their newborn, gradually incorporating normal speech patterns and pitch.
+Newborns respond to "baby talk."
+This is a higher-pitched, slower speech with emphasis placed on alternating words.
+Most parents instinctively speak this way to their newborn.
+Over time, they start to incorporate normal speech patterns and pitch.

 You provide comforting contact when you read to your baby.
-Establishing a reading routine early helps make future reading comfortable and fun.
+Forming a reading routine early helps make future reading comfortable and fun.